Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 Similar to the perturbed matter equation from GFT, the differential equation for $\tilde{\mathcal{R}}$ contains a source term on the right-hand side that is not present in the classical case, Eq.~\eqref{eq:classical R perturbation equation}.
 We explicitly compare the solutions of $\tilde{\mathcal{R}}_\GR$ and $\tilde{\mathcal{R}}_\GFT$ in Sec.~\ref{sec:Solutions of GFT and GR perturbations}, showing that the discrepancies are negligible under certain assumptions on the initial conditions.

 We close this section by presenting a different expression for the Mukhanov-Sasaki-like equation which is closer to standard cosmology formulations.
 As mentioned above, since Eq.~\eqref{eq:GFT perturbed R} is expressed in a fully relational fashion using the physical scalar reference frame, it is most naturally compared to the GR-equation formulated in harmonic coordinates, given in Eq.~\eqref{eq:classical R perturbation equation}.
 However, in standard cosmology, it is common practice to use conformal-longitudinal coordinates instead.
 Since we work in a manifestly coordinate-independent setting, we need to introduce a parametrization of the reference fields to make the connection to this representation in GFT.
 Adapted to the scalar reference frame, we introduce harmonic coordinates and then change to the conformal-longitudinal system (see Appendix~\ref{sec:Change of gauge} for more details).
-As a relational quantity, $\tilde{\mathcal{R}}_\GFT$ is manifestly gauge-invariant and thus behaves as a scalar under the parametrization change.\footnote{Notice, that the analogous transformation in GR would change $\tilde{\mathcal{R}}$, as it is not gauge-invariant in that context.
-We refer to Appendix~\ref{sec:Classical perturbation theory - matter} for further details on this matter.} Moreover, as it is a first-order quantity, only the background change from harmonic time to conformal time $\tau$ matters, yielding
+As a relational quantity, $\tilde{\mathcal{R}}_\GFT$ is manifestly gauge-invariant and thus behaves as a scalar under the parametrization change.
+Moreover, as it is a first-order quantity, only the background change from harmonic time to conformal time $\tau$ matters, yielding

-where $H$ is the Hubble parameter with respect to conformal time.
+where $\mathcal{H}$ is the Hubble parameter with respect to conformal time.